cs-fullstack-master/javascript-concept-review-level-2/README.md

-# JavaScript Review 2 - Functions and Loops
+# JavaScript Review 2 - Functions, Loops, Object Literals
 This 5 challenge review covers core JavaScript concepts and is expected to take Students 1.5 hr or less

 ## Directions